 Either way, most afternoons will end with a beautiful sunset with famous gin and tonics, the drink of choice of the British Empire Army.
 This is enjoyed at a great view point where the guide will drive you.
 And of course drinks would be lonely on their own, so some snacks will surely accompany the tonic.
 And those sunsets are the most amazing you will ever see, especially the colours of the sky.

-7. A typical day on safari – Evenings by the camp fire
+7. The end of a typical day on safari – Evenings by the camp fire

 After the sun sets the temperatures may drop again.
 You will return to the camp or lodge, take a shower and get ready for another sumptuous and luxurious dinner which will invariably include some candles, freshly prepared local food and more wines.
 Dinners are the main meal of the day on safari.
 They are the most elaborate and the most romantic.
 Your lodge or camp team may set up a table for you on your deck, your room, your tent or in an isolated but beautiful location if you so wish.
 At many lodges, dinners are also times when the entire lodge comes together so, if you are staying at a place that favours interaction among guests with longer common tables, this is the time to exchange stories, tales of the wild and of big game.
 Just like the first hunters and explorers used to do.